Advocacy

 Invite Congress to Visit Your Museum

-About Invite Congress: Inviting local, state, and federal elected officials and their staff members in to your museum is a powerful way to show them the unique work museums do – from world-class exhibitions to working with local students and community members on critical life skills.
-As the world embraces new realities and ways of doing business, federal, state, and local legislators are eager to connect with the constituents and communities they represent across all available platforms and venues.
+Inviting your elected officials and their staff members in to your museum is a powerful way to show them the unique work museums do – from world-class exhibitions to working with local students and community members on critical life skills.
+Elected officials are eager to connect with the constituents and communities they represent.

 Step 1

 • Find out who represents you in Congress and your state legislature.
-Check their websites, recent news and events, press releases, and social media feeds to get a sense of how the office is currently operating, what kinds of live and virtual events they have been holding and participating in, and to identify current priorities.
+Check their websites, recent news and events, bios, press releases, and social media feeds to get a sense of how the office is currently operating, what kinds of events they have been holding and participating in, and to identify current priorities.
+This might give you an indication of what type of program or exhibit might be most impactful to show them.

 Step 2

-• Use our template to send an invitation to your legislators’ offices.
+• Submitting the Invite.
+Every office is different and their preferences for receiving invitations is different.
 This is your initial outreach to the office to start the conversation and scheduling process.

-Perhaps a formal invitation to Congress or your legislators shouldn’t come from you, but instead from the Director or another colleague.
+A formal invitation to Congress or your legislators shouldn’t come from you, but instead from the Director.
 This is a great opportunity to talk with your museum’s Director about why you think advocacy is important, and why you think participation in this field-wide effort will help your museum build important relationships and demonstrate to Congress the essential work of museums.
 Think of it as an exercise in “making the case”— and about how you can convey in a persuasive way why your museum shouldn’t miss this opportunity.

 Step 3

 • Follow up with the office after sending your initial invitation.
-Remember that offices and staff are continuing to adjust to new ways of working and communicating with each other as circumstances continue to evolve.
 Be patient, be kind, be flexible.
-In your outreach, ask the staff how they are doing and show appreciation for their on-going work during these unusual and fluid times.
+In your outreach, ask the staff how they are doing and show appreciation for their time and on-going work.

 Step 4